Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: Abstract

 \section{Abstract}

-Topological superconductors host surface Andreev bound states which can be classified as chiral or helical.
-Chiral superconductors belong to $Z$ symmetry class which breaks time-reversal symmetry (TRS) while helical superconductors belong to $Z_2$ symmetry class which preserves TRS.
-Chiral and helical superconductors can be further categorized by the parity-even or odd, of their order parameter.
-In this paper using Hanbury Brown and Twiss (HBT) shot noise correlations and the non-local conductance, we probe metal/unconventional superconductor/metal junctions in order to better understand the pairing helical vs chiral in topological superconductors.
-We also compare these to non-topological superconductors.
-Topological superconductors are carriers of Majorana fermions which are important for topological quantum computation.
-By distinguishing chiral superconductors, wherein Majorana bound states (MBS) persist even in presence of a magnetic field, from helical superconductors where MBS are fragile, our study will help in the search for stable Majorana fermions which will be useful for topological quantum computation.
+Superconductors can be classified as topological or not based on whether time-reversal symmetry (TRS), chiral symmetry, and particle-hole symmetry are preserved or not.
+Further, topological superconductors can also be classified as chiral or helical.
+In this paper, using Hanbury-Brown and Twiss (HBT) shot noise correlations and the non-local conductance, we probe metal/2D unconventional superconductor/metal junctions to understand better the pairing topological vs. non-topological or helical vs. chiral or nodal vs. gapful.
+We see that HBT correlations are asymmetric as a function of bias voltage for non-topological superconductors, whereas they are symmetric for topological superconductors irrespective of the barrier strength.
+Topological superconductors are associated with Majorana fermions which are important for topological quantum computation.
+By distinguishing topological superconductors from non-topological superconductors, our study will help search for Majorana fermions, which will aid in designing a topological quantum computer.